So what is the University Journal, anyway? - SUU News

-If you’re reading this, there’s a good chance you picked up this magazine from a stand or shelf somewhere on the campus of Southern Utah University.
 For years, the University Journal has been a source of news for the SUU community — but where did it all begin?

 SUU’s student-run media began before the school was even called SUU.
 The original student newspaper, labeled “The Student,” was written and produced in the 1920s by the college yearbook staff.
 Back then, SUU was the Branch Agricultural College, or BAC.
 The acronym prompted the newspaper’s second name in the 1940s: “The Bacian.”
 When the school became the College of Southern Utah and adopted a new mascot, the newspaper renamed itself to “The Thunderbird.”